kjsmita6/WPICode/CS/4513/project_fs/README.txt

 6. To implement `stat()`, you will need to locate the inode and return its size.

 6.1 How will you determine if the specified inode is valid?
+    First, calculate which block the inode is in.
+Then, read the block and get the Inode object.
+Then simply test whether inode.Valid.
 6.2 How will you determine the inode's size?
+    Following the last step, once you have the Inode struct you can use Inode.Size to get the size.

 Brief response please!